samkearney/esta-ngl/docs/standard_objects/condition.rst

 The **alias** is a unique string identifying this condition.
 The string must be unique within the definition containing the condition.

-\* Alias is required (and must be included) only when the Kind attribute is defined as *exclusive*, and the Ref Alias attribute is not included.
+\* Alias is required (and must be included) only when the Style attribute is defined as *exclusive*, and the Ref Alias attribute is not included.

 To support cross-tree conditions, the alias may be followed by a global identification